SteveBarnett/Remixing/_thinking/the-three-uhds.md

 - **Now move forward.**{: #forward }
     - Exploring and mistakes are part of the path.
     - Now what?
 Move forward.

+## Historical notes

+- The learned/taught idea that I have to earn things like love, forgiveness, compassion,
+- combined with high expectations
+- and my tendency to binary thinking
+- make for an easy tendency towards hearing or seeing *shoulds*.

 ## Application